 - Take the scrambled eggs and set aside.

-- Add salt and pepper to taste
+- Add salt and pepper to tastesalt and pepper to taste

 - Serve in rice bowls or plates and garnish with more shallots.3 tbs finely chopped green shallots